acuminous/jinkies/README.md

 		quartzScheduler.scheduleJob(job, trigger)
 	}

-Then go about substituting 'projectX' with your project name, 'Scooby Doo' with your theme etc.
+Substitute 'projectX' with your project name, 'Scooby Doo' with your theme etc and give the trigger a valid cron expression that represents when your Stand-Up event will fire.
 You can find more information about cron expressions [here](http://quartz-scheduler.org/api/2.0.0/org/quartz/CronExpression.html)

+## Custom Events
+If you want to use Jinkies to report other events, you need to POST a request to /api/event with the following parameters...

+* target [You can make this whatever you like]
+* event [e.g. Backup Failed - there must be at least one piece of content associated with this event type.]
+* theme [e.g. Scooby Doo]
+* channel [e.g. audio]

 ## <a id="developerNotes"></a>Developer Notes
 Many of the functional tests currently won't work in your environment.